Belgaum / Belgavi

 Sri Hanuman Mandir

-We waded through a huge colony which has come up in recent years to reach the Sri Hanuman mandir.
-The sight of the hanuman mandir from far off itself was soothing to the eyes.
-A green huge patch of land with a red uniquely architect building was pleasant to the eyes.
+We waded through a huge colony that has come up in recent years to reach the Sri Hanuman mandir.
+The sight of the Hanuman mandir from far off itself was soothing to the eyes.
+A green huge patch of land with a red uniquely architectural building was pleasant to the eyes.
 It is no wonder that an atheist friend of mine is visiting this temple to get some solace when his mind is troubled.
-He says he used to come to this temple, sit in the steps leading to the temple for hours and looking at devotees who come to offer their prayers to the lord.
-The pleasantness of the greenery around will itself calm the mind, additionally when he sees the devotees who come to plead to the lord or come to offer their gratitude for fulfilling their wishes, tells my friend that he is not the only person with problem, nor there is a problem without a solution.
-The temple despite being within a residential complex is so peaceful and one can feel that traditional positive vibrations.
-As usual he sat at the entrance of the steps leading to the temple and asked me to go for the prayers at the temple.
+He says he used to come to this temple, sit on the steps leading to the temple for hours, and look at devotees who came to offer their prayers to the lord.
+The pleasantness of the greenery around will itself calm the mind, additionally when he sees the devotees who come to plead to the lord or offer their gratitude for fulfilling their wishes, tells my friend that he is not the only person with the problem, nor there is a problem without a solution.
+The temple despite being within a residential complex is so peaceful and one can feel the traditional positive vibrations.
+As usual, he sat at the entrance of the steps leading to the temple and asked me to go for the prayers at the temple.

 Legend of the mandir:

 I was welcomed by the elderly priest of the temple.
 He narrated how this mandir came into existence.
-It was more than 150 years back when his grandfather named Sri Ballappa Nigappa Pujari who was a farmer had a dream.
+It was more than 150 years back when his grandfather Sri Ballappa Nigappa Pujari who was a farmer had a dream.
 He was given a divine direction [divya nideshan] to worship Shri Maruti who is present in his field.
-The next day his grandfather was looking for something which will guide him to Maruti.
+The next day his grandfather was looking for something that would guide him to Maruti.
 All of a sudden the same black huge stone which he used to see daily, gave a reflection of Shri Maruti.
-A closer look at the stone indicated the outline of Sri Maruti figure.
+A closer look at the stone indicated the outline of Sri Maruti's figure.
 He took out a rice dhana (akshatha) and started outlining the figure.
-He was wonder stuck after finishing the outline and felt santhithyam of the lord Maruti.
-He started worshipping Lord Maruti then on, allowed all the devotees to worship Maruti by laying the rice dhana on this pitch black stone and see for themselves the Lord coming up alive in front of them.
-His grandfather slowly resigned from farming and making pooja and prayers to the lord as his main duty.
+He was wonder stuck after finishing the outline and felt the santhithyam of the lord Maruti.
+He started worshipping Lord Maruti and then on, allowed all the devotees to worship Maruti by laying the rice dhana on this pitch black stone and seeing for themselves the Lord coming up alive in front of them.
+His grandfather slowly resigned from farming and making puja and prayers to the lord as his main duty.
 Today the same tradition established by his grandfather continues to be upheld.
 All devotees can themselves offer puja to the Lord.

 Mandir for Sri Hanuman

 During those days Belgavi was not as developed as of now.
-This Mandir was in the center of Belgaum of those days.
-Sri Maruti of this kshetra attracted many devotees who were showing interest to build a temple for Maruti.
-Then with the active participation of the family and other devotees a Temple was built.
-Initially moorti of Sri Renukambha was installed and moortham of Sri Maruti was installed.
+This Mandir was in the center of Belgaum in those days.
+Sri Maruti of this kshetra attracted many devotees who were showing interest in building a temple for Maruti.
+Then with the active participation of the family and other devotees, a Temple was built.
+Initially, the moortham of Sri Renukambha was installed and the moortham of Sri Maruti was installed.

 Activity in Mandir